nplrkn/qcore/README.md

 QCore is a free, ultra-compact private 5G Core, written in Rust, designed to minimise compute and power cost.

-It is simple to use, and significantly outperforms other single-node 5G cores thanks to its monolithic architecture.
+It is simple to use, and significantly outperforms other single-node 5G cores thanks to its unusual monolithic architecture which reduces internal processing overheads.

 Using a tiny 30MB executable, it can handle 30,000 control plane messages per second on a single CPU core ([details](docs/Open5GS-comparative-load-testing.md)).
 The userplane is implemented using eBPF for gigabit/s throughput.